Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 Peter brought in some of the guitars he’s made and spoke at our meeting in November 2021

-May 2021 – our club’s entry at the Palmerston North Woodworkers Expo.
+May 2021 – our club’s entry at the Central Districts Woodworkers Expo.
 “Insectus Fantasticus Kapiti”